-The prefix advertised is the prefix configured in the interface's IPv6 address range in the General configuration tab.
-The size of the IPv6 address mask (prefix length -CIDR) must be 64 bits.
+Announce the prefix The prefix advertised is the prefix configured in the interface's IPv6 address range in extracted from the the General configuration tab.
+The size of the IPv6 address mask (prefix length - interface address CIDR) must be 64 bits. ,

-The DHCPv6 server

-assigns addresses

-(Managed)

-The advertisement indicates that the IPv6 addresses contacted will be distributed by the DHCPv6 service enabled on the firewall (Configuration module > Network > DHCP).
-This service is implemented by the firewall or a relay that is directly connected (local link).
+The DHCPv6 server assigns addresses (Managed) The advertisement indicates that the IPv6 addresses contacted will be distributed by the DHCPv6 service enabled on the firewall (Configuration module > Network > DHCP).
+This service is implemented by the firewall or a relay that is directly connected (local link). --- --